microsoft/BotBuilder-Samples/experimental/orchestrator/docs/Overview.md

 ### High performance

-The core of Orchestrator is written in C++ and its runtime algorithms can be easily vectorized takes advantage of the vector operators provided by the mainstream CPUs ([SIMD][13]) without the need for [GPU][14].
-As a result, calculating similarity during inference takes about 10 milliseconds in a model with 1 million examples (typically language models for bots have much fewer number examples, often just hundreds).
+The core of Orchestrator is written in C++.
+Since its runtime algorithms can be easily vectorized Orchestrator takes advantage of the vector operators supported by the mainstream CPUs ([SIMD][13]) without the need for [GPU][14].
+As a result, similarity calculation during [KNN][9] inference takes about 1 millisecond per 100,000 examples in a model but typically language models for bots have much fewer number examples.

 ### Compact models

-*Content coming soon*
+The transformer model produces

 ### Runtime flexibility